Motorcycle and Moped Accidents

 Fault and Motorcycle/Moped Crashes in California

-Although motorcyclists and moped riders can be partially at fault for accidents in California, the truth is that most of these crashes are caused by the car driver, not the motorcyclist or rider.
+Although motorcyclists and moped riders can be partially or fully at fault for accidents in California, many of these crashes are caused by another vehicle driver.
 There are a variety of reasons that this occurs, but not checking adequately for an oncoming or nearby small vehicles is one of the most common reasons that accidents happen.

 California uses a legal scheme to determine who is to blame for a crash called “comparative fault.”
 In this system, each person or entity involved in the collision is assigned a percentage of fault.
 That percentage is important to motorcycle or moped accident victims because it determines how much money you can get to help address your damages and injuries related to the crash.